 Luna has been a featured reader and workshop leader at Burning Word (Whidbey Island, WA), California’s New Way Media Festival, Auburn Days (Auburn, WA), the Tacoma Poetry Festival (Tacoma, WA), Poets in the Park (Redmond, WA) and the Inland Poetry Prowl (Ellensburg, WA).
 For more than two decades, he has collaborated with musicians including Jason Levis (Heftpistole Chamber Ensemble, Joseph’s Bones, duo B.), Rob Ewing (Disappear Incompletely), Lisa Mezzacappa (duo B.), Tyler Burba, Matt Meighan, Totter, Liquid Logic, Steven Taylor (the Fugs, Allen Ginsberg), and local favorites Rich and Carson Halley, Eric Padget (Future Fridays, Sigourney Reverb, Orkestar Zirconium), River Twain, Julio Appling (Trio Flux, the Student Loan), Five Guys Playing Jazz, Beth Karp, Lincoln’s Beard, headshapes, David Chaparro, Caroline Chaparro, BRIZBOMB, Jim Templeton (Cosmic Dust Fusion Band), and Aram Arslanian.
 He has appeared on recordings by Pimpcore and Dystopia One.
 “Steve Buscemi,” an ode to the actor and director that Luna recorded with Dystopia One, appeared on Dr. Demento and Vin Scelsa’s “Idiot’s Delight.”
 More recently, Luna has appeared on the air on KBOO FM’s Talking Earth (hosted by Walt Curtis and Barbara LaMorticella) and Radio Lost and Found (hosted by Rich Lindsay).

-Luna’s poetry has appeared in publications including Gobshite Quarterly, Clark College Phoenix, Sharon Wood Wortman’s Big & Awesome Bridges of Portland and Vancouver, Bombay Gin, World of Change, Twenty Four Hours Zine, The Understanding Between Foxes and Light, Continent of Light, It’s Animal But Merciful, gape-seed, Unshod Quills, Take Out, Night Bomb Review, Soundings Review, Chiron Review, Full of Crow, Cadillac Cicatrix, The Lion Speaks: An Anthology for Hurricane Katrina, eye-rhyme, Gare du Nord, Exquisite Corpse, Many Mountains Moving, the @tached document, and Big Scream.
+Luna’s poetry has appeared in publications including Birds Fall Silent in the Mechanical Sea, WA 129, The Poeming Pigeon, Gobshite Quarterly, Clark College Phoenix, Sharon Wood Wortman’s Big & Awesome Bridges of Portland and Vancouver, Bombay Gin, World of Change, Twenty Four Hours Zine, The Understanding Between Foxes and Light, Continent of Light, It’s Animal But Merciful, gape-seed, Unshod Quills, Take Out, Night Bomb Review, Soundings Review, Chiron Review, Full of Crow, Cadillac Cicatrix, The Lion Speaks: An Anthology for Hurricane Katrina, eye-rhyme, Gare du Nord, Exquisite Corpse, Many Mountains Moving, the @tached document, and Big Scream.